Otter.ai: Privacy and security

 Otter has been banned by the University of Massachusetts on the basis that the software violates Massachusetts' requirement for all-party consent to record a conversation.
 Users have also complained that Otter has joined meetings unasked when linked to a calendar application.

-In March 2018, technology news site ZDNet reported issues with Otter.ai’s privacy policy, noting that the company could access uploaded recordings and transcriptions.
+In March 2018, technology news site ZDNet reported issues with Otter.ai's privacy policy, noting that the company could access uploaded recordings and transcriptions.
 In response, Otter.ai updated its policy and stated that only the company's chief technology officer would allow access to transcriptions, and only in response to a "legitimate user request".
 In 2022, Politico highlighted further concerns about the privacy practices of Otter.ai after the company queried journalist Phelim Kine about the purpose of a meeting transcribed through Otter.ai, which involved a discussion with Mustafa Aksu, a Uyghur human rights advocate.
 Kine reported receiving an unusual survey from Otter.ai referencing the interview's title, leading to fears of potential surveillance or data leaks.
 Although Otter.ai confirmed the legitimacy of the survey, they later retracted that statement and advised Kine to ignore it.

-A 2025 class-action lawsuit in California alleges that Otter.ai records users' conversations without their permission, to use as AI training data.
+A 2025 class-action lawsuit (N.D.
+Cal., No. 5:25-cv-06911) filed in California alleges that Otter.ai records users' conversations without their permission, to use as AI training data.
+The key claims are, respectively: ECPA, CIPA, CFAA ("OtterPilot joined Zoom without participant knowledge; data used for AI training"); Illinois BIPA ("Voiceprints collected to identify speakers without written consent"); ECPA, CIPA ("Auto-join enabled by default; continues joining after users disable it), and ECPA, BIPA, CIPA ("Default config does not notify non-users; notification only in Enterprise plan").
+Additional AI recording lawsuits include Cruz v.
+Fireflies.AI (Illinois BIPA, Dec.
+2025), Galanter v.
+Cresta (CIPA, June 2025), and Lisota v.
+Heartland Dental (federal wiretap, July 2025).